NotAShelf/notashelf.dev/apps/notashelf.dev/posts/vibe-coding.md

 ---
-title: "I am Not Convinced By Vibe Coding"
+title: "I am Not Convinced by Vibe Coding"
 description: "A Critique of Vibe Coding and its False Promise of Effortless Software Development."
 date: 2025-08-02
 keywords: ["thoughts", "software", "programming"]